 2. Plant a tree.

-3. Use a rain barrelon your house.
+3. Use a rain barrel

 4. Set up a recycling station in your house including a place for plastic bags, metal, glass, plastic, and compost.